Atlassian announces Jira Ops, a platform for IT operations and management

 Team members can elevate more serious alerts to incidents or create tickets manually to recruit more responders.
 When someone opens an incident within Slack, an associated Slack channel is automatically created and Jira Ops pins a link to it on the ticket.

-Atlassian also today announced the acquisition of incident-alerting platform OpsGenie, which counts Yahoo, Dow Jones, and Overstock among its 3,000 customers.
-It supports Jira Ops at launch, the company said.
+Atlassian also today announced the $295 million acquisition of incident-alerting platform OpsGenie, which counts Yahoo, Dow Jones, and Overstock among its 3,000 customers.
+It supports Jira Ops at launch, the company said, and the two will be combined into a single offering over time.

 Jira Ops is Atlassian’s largest step yet into the IT operations market, which Gartner says is worth an estimated $25 billion.
-Moreover, the launch represents something of a doubling down for the company, which earlier this year said it would expand its offerings for technical and IT teams.
+Moreover, the launch represents a doubling down for the company, which earlier this year said it would expand its offerings for technical and IT teams.

 “Serving IT departments is an adjacent market we’ve been serving for years, yet we’ve barely scratched the surface of this significant opportunity,” Atlassian cofounder and CEO Michael Cannon-Brookes said in a conference call with shareholders.
 “What we’re finding is we’re getting increasingly pulled by IT departments to do more for them … This year, you’ll see us placing more emphasis on the IT market through our R&D investments, partnerships, and marketing.”

 In July, Atlassian sold HipChat and Stride, two workflow productivity apps designed for large enterprises, to Slack.
-As part of a strategic partnership, Slack agreed to pay an undisclosed amount over the next three years for the intellectual property underlying HipChat Cloud and Stride, and in return, Atlassian will pay a small equity investment in Slack.
+As part of a strategic partnership, Slack agreed to pay an undisclosed amount over the next three years for the intellectual property underlying HipChat Cloud and Stride, and in return Atlassian will make a small equity investment in Slack.

 At the time of the sale, Slack CEO Stewart Butterfield told Bloomberg that HipChat and Stride made up a “single digit” percentage of the enterprise messaging market.